Plaka Attractions Walking Tour (Self Guided), Athens

 12) Stoa of Attalos and Ancient Agora Museum

-While it may lack its original bright red and blue paint, the reconstruction remains undeniably spectacular in every other aspect.
-Made of Pentelic marble and limestone, it incorporates different architectural orders, employing the Doric order for the exterior colonnade on the ground floor and the Ionic order for the interior colonnade.
+While it may lack the original bright red and blue paint, the reconstruction remains undeniably spectacular in every other aspect.
+Made of Pentelic marble and limestone, it incorporates different architectural orders: Doric for the exterior colonnade on the ground floor, and Ionic for the interior colonnade.

-Within this monumental structure, the small Ancient Agora Museum occupies ten of the 21 shops that comprised the Stoa's lower level, showcasing artifacts discovered at the Agora site, spanning from the earliest Neolithic occupation to the Roman and Byzantine periods.
+Inside, the Ancient Agora Museum occupies half the lower level space, showcasing artifacts discovered at the nearby Agora site, spanning from the early Neolithic period to the Roman occupation and Byzantine era.

-While many of the early artifacts are sourced from burials, the museum's highlights predominantly belong to the Classical era, including notable red-figure pottery and a bronze Spartan shield.
-Keep an eye out for the 'ostraka', fragments of pottery inscribed with names.
-During annual assemblies of citizens, these shards would be submitted, and the individual with the most votes would face banishment or "ostracism" from the city for ten years.
+Many of the early artifacts are sourced from burials.
+The museum's highlights belong predominantly to the Classical era, including notable red-figure pottery and a bronze Spartan shield.
+Of particular note are the fragments of pottery inscribed with names, called 'ostraka'.
+During annual assemblies of citizens to decide the faith of wrongdoers, these shards were submitted as votes; an individual with the most votes would face banishment or "ostracism" from the city for ten years.

-On the upper level, the balcony area hosts an intriguing exhibition on the Agora site's excavations and the Stoa's reconstruction, presenting various models, plans, and photos of buildings, with the models particularly aiding in comprehending the broader Agora site.
+On the upper level, the balcony area hosts an intriguing exhibition of the Agora site's excavations and the Stoa's reconstruction, presenting various models, plans, and photos of buildings.

 Tips: